Parenting Orders

 All of these topics could also be addressed by agreement with your partner, either informally or with a parenting plan - the difference is that a parenting order can be enforced by the Court.
 Most separating couples do manage to come to an amicable agreement.
 Less than five per cent of disputes need to be resolved by the Court.

-There is more information about what a parenting order can do on the types of parenting orders page, and in the Attorney-General's publication, Parenting Orders - what you need to know.
+There is more information about what a parenting order can do on the types of parenting orders page, and on the Attorney-General's website, Parenting Orders - what you need to know.

 When is a parenting order application appropriate?